Skip to content

 1. Schema extension: add WorkerSpec containing worker_id and last_heartbeat_ms to Compaction in compactor.fbs.

-2. Worker implementation: implement CompactionWorkerBuilder, CompactionWorker, and RemoteCompactionExecutor; coordinator always uses RemoteCompactionExecutor.
-Move max_concurrent_compactions from CompactorOptions to CompactionWorkerOptions (breaking change; see Compatibility).
+3. Worker implementation: implement CompactionWorkerBuilder and CompactionWorker; coordinator always uses CompactionWorker.
+Move max_concurrent_compactions, max_sst_size, max_fetch_tasks from CompactorOptions to CompactionWorkerOptions (breaking change; see Compatibility).

 • Add examples to API documentation.